Beautiful philadelphia downtown skyline at sunset USA

 • Fireplaces need to be cleaned every two years

 Interested in renting in the Keystone State?
-Proper Insurance leads the Nation in short-term rental insurance, with over 100,000 policies written in all 50 states.
-Backed by Lloyd’s of London and exclusive endorsements from vacation rental leaders such as Airbnb and Vrbo, Proper Insurance is built on world-class insurance coverage.
-Proper’s policy covers vacation homes, townhouses, condos, duplexes, cabins, cottages, apartments, and more.
-With expert vacation rental underwriters, we can tailor a policy specific to your short-term rental property.
+Proper Insurance is the nation’s leading short-term rental insurance provider, backed by Lloyd’s of London, with exclusive endorsements from Vrbo and other industry leaders.
+Proper Insurance is built on world-class insurance coverage for vacation rental homes, townhouses, condos, duplexes, cabins, cottages, apartments, mid-term rentals and more.
+With expert vacation rental underwriters, we can tailor a policy specific to your short-term rental property and the risks you face.

 Please note: The information provided is intended as a guide and may not be comprehensive or current.
 Regulations may change and could vary by area or situation.
 Always consult local authorities or a legal professional to ensure you have the most accurate information for your short-term rental property.